Static Resource Allocation in Functional Safety — IEC 61508

 Procedure

-3. Ban dynamic allocation: remove/forbid malloc/calloc/realloc/free, new/delete; configure build rules/LINT to fail on use (including in third-party libraries).
+3. Ban dynamic allocation.
+Remove and forbid malloc/calloc/realloc/free, new/delete.
+Configure build rules and LINT to fail on use — including in third-party libraries.

-6. Document & test: record assumptions, margins, and SAFE REACTIONS for overflow conditions; include unit/integration tests that exercise near-capacity cases.
+6. Document and test.
+Record assumptions, margins, and safe reactions for overflow conditions.
+Include unit and integration tests that exercise near-capacity cases.

 A safety PLC regulates a reactor feed valve.
 Loss or corruption of control data due to heap exhaustion could leave the valve command undefined.
 By allocating fixed-size input/output buffers and prohibiting dynamic allocation, the control loop always has memory, and any oversize frame is detected and handled safely.